 Fear and aggression

 The problem with possessive behavior is that it triggers aggressive behavior.
-This aggression stems generally from fear: the fear of losing the item or fear of you the owner if you aggressively come after your dog to try to retrieve the item.
+This aggression generally stems from fear: fear of losing the item or fear of you the owner if you aggressively come after your dog.
 That’s why possessive behavior should be dealt with to reduce aggressive behavior.

 You as the owner play a key role in eliminating fear and aggressive behavior.
 It is important that you don’t feed your dog’s aggressive behavior by being aggressive towards your dog.
 The best way to manage aggression is to eliminate possessiveness all together, which we will discuss below.